RobotsAndPencils/RPBorderlessSegmentedControl/README.md

 ## License

-BMEBorderlessSegmentedControl is available under the MIT license.
+RPBorderlessSegmentedControl is available under the MIT license.
 See the LICENSE file for more info.